 Drug and Alcohol counseling and rehabilitation programs are available through the Employee Assistance Program.
-[Note that the Faculty Assistance Program, part of the Employee Assistance Program, Web site at http://www.eap.fsu.edu, is available to assist faculty on a strictly confidential basis with a number of personal problems that may be affecting the faculty member's work including family, financial, emotional, and stress, in addition to substance abuse.]
+[Note that the Faculty Assistance Program, part of the Employee Assistance Program is available to assist faculty on a strictly confidential basis with a number of personal problems that may be affecting the faculty member's work including family, financial, emotional, and stress, in addition to substance abuse.]